W4ngatang/sent-bias/README.md

 python sentbias/main.py -m bow,elmo --glove_path $GLOVE_PATH
 ```

+By default, output will be written to `output` in the current directory.
 Run `python sentbias/main.py --help` to see a full list of options.

 ## Code Tests